w-vi/diyC/README.md

 please consult your distro package manager.

-*Note*: Kernel needs to be configured to support following namespaces PID, mount, network, cgroups, UTS .
+*Note*: Kernel needs to be configured to support following namespaces PID, mount, network and UTS, cgroups are needed as well.
 Most of the GNU/Linux distros have this support enabled by default.